 *** Settings *** Documentation <s>A test suite with a single test for valid login.</s> ... ... <s>This test has a workflow that is created using keywords in</s> ... <s>the imported resource file.</s> Resource login.resource *** Test Cases *** Valid Login Open Browser To Login Page Input Username <s>demo</s> Input Password <s>mode</s> Submit Credentials Welcome Page Should Be Open [Teardown] Close Browser

-Starting from Robot Framework 3.0, tests are executed from the command line using the robot script or by executing the robot module directly like python -m robot or jython -m robot.
+Tests (or tasks) are executed from the command line using the robot command or by executing the robot module directly like python -m robot .

 The basic usage is giving a path to a test (or task) file or directory as an argument with possible command line options before the path:

-robot tests.robot robot --variable HOST:example.com --outputdir results path/to/tests/
+robot tests.robot robot --variable BROWSER:Firefox --outputdir results path/to/tests/

-Additionally there is rebot tool for combining results and otherwise post-processing outputs:
+Additionally, there is the rebot tool for combining results and otherwise post-processing outputs:

 rebot --name Example output1.xml output2.xml